breiting/codecad/docs/getting_started.md

 This creates a parametric bracket with a hole.
 Try editing the parameters (30, 50, 5) and watch the viewer update live.

+## Exporting Project

+In order to generate an STL file for you project, just use the command `ccad build` which then generates for each part a `.stl` file in the `generated/` folder.

 ## Next Steps

 Now that you've built your first parts, you can: